subfrost/espo/README.md

   --bitcoind-blocks-dir {BITCOIN BLOCKS DIR}
 ```

+To serve the current database without running the indexer or mempool service, append `--view-only` to the command.
+This keeps the RPC server (and explorer if enabled) available for read-only access to the existing data.

 Espo will build indicies for the .blk files in your bitcoin blocks directory and start indexing, with a fallback to the bitcoin RPC.
 I have only tested espo on my machine which has 32 cores adn 192gb of ram, and I achieve an index in a little less than 2 hours.
 On older hardware you can expect an index between 6-12 hours.

 ## Modules